-The final dimension, interface potential, measures how well the representation form lends itself to advanced computer interface techniques.
-In the final analysis, it is the combination of the representation scheme with support for the dynamics of the user interaction that is important.
+The final dimension, interface potential, measures how well the representation form lends itself to the use of advanced computer interface design features and to support for the dynamics of the user interaction.
 Thus, the interface should provide not only a good medium for expression of ideas, but also support problem solving strategies and other features that can help users.
 These include:

-- (1) Hierarchical definition of the problem through top-down refinement. - (2) Piece-wise model development (bottom-up development) with a submodel integration capability. - (3) Reuse of previously developed models and model fragments. - (4) Consistency and validity checking during (as well as subsequent to) the model construction phase. - (5) Memory aids. - (6) Good interface characteristics including fast response and easy revision and modification of previous work.
+- Hierarchical definition of the problem through top-down refinement. - (2) Piece-wise model development (bottom-up development) with a submodel integration capability. - (3) Reuse of previously developed models and model fragments. - (4) Consistency and validity checking during (as well as subsequent to) the model construction phase. - (5) Memory aids. - (6) Good interface characteristics including fast response and easy revision and modification of previous work.

 Of the above, we need elaborate only on item (2).
 By this, we mean that users should be able to define small pieces of their models in any order.
 The need to organize work in a strict order, to formally define objects before they are used, and to follow a rigid syntax, places an unnecessary burden on the user.
-As illustrated later, it seems preferable for the computer to perform the necessary steps to infer missing problem components and to construct a properly ordered, consistent internal problem representation.
+As illustrated later, it seems preferable for the computer to perform the steps needed to infer missing problem components and to construct a properly ordered, consistent internal problem representation.